slhogle/OT2_plate_spotting/README.md

 # Introduction

 This is a protocol to dilute and spot bacteria for colony forming unit (CFU) quantification.
-Bacterial samples are passed through a series of 10x and 2x serial dilutions with each dilution spotted onto a rectangular agar plate such as the [Nunc OmniTray](https://www.sigmaaldrich.com/FI/en/product/sigma/o0764) or something similar.
+Bacterial samples are passed through a series of 10x serial dilutions with each dilution spotted in triplicate onto a rectangular agar plate such as the [Nunc OmniTray](https://www.sigmaaldrich.com/FI/en/product/sigma/o0764) or something similar.
 These plates are incubated for some duration of time and the resulting colonies are counted at different dilutions.
 Plates may also be imaged using an instrument like the Evos m7000.
 The protocol can process up to 24 bacterial samples at a time (3 plates x 8 wells (1 column) per plate).
 This protocol was inspired by the protocol [available here](https://protocols.opentrons.com/protocol/33y0f3).

 # Reagents